chenzork/mdui/docs/en/functions/jq.md

 // Bind multiple events
 $('.box').on('click focus', function (e) {
+  console.log(
-  console.log('This function will be triggered for both click and focus events');
+    'This function will be triggered for both click and focus events', );
 });

 // Event delegation